dagwieers/asciidoc-vim/README.txt

 Underlining titles does not work consistently??

 There is no way that we can match the length of a title with the length of the line under it.
 Because of that every line preceded by text could ambigously be interpreted as either a title or the start of a block.
 Use the wiki-style syntax for titles. (used by this document)

+Some asciidoc syntax is not implemented??

+Yes, certain newer syntax rules have not been implemented yet, as is the case with the upstream version.

 == Feedback
 If you have fixes or improvements to the syntax file, please send them to: